-If LHC determines that the family is ineligible, LHC will send written notification of the ineligibility determination within 10 business days of the determination.
-The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal hearing (see Chapter 14).
+If LHC determines that the family is ineligible, LHC will send written notification of the ineligibility determination within 14 calendar days of the determination.
+The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal hearing if applicable. (see Chapter 14).